JonnieCache/sinatra-pages/README.markdown

      |- config.ru
      |- views/
           |- home.haml
+          |- a_file.haml
+          |- another_file.haml
+          |- another_file/yet_another_file.haml
+          |- another_file/yet_another_file/still_another_file.haml
+          |- ...more file and subdirectories...
           |- layout.haml
           |- not_found.haml

+The only restriction is extension imposes is that you have to create the *home.haml* and the *not_found.haml* files inside your *views/* directory.
+Then you're free to add any page under any file structure hierarchy inside this directory.

 Then, you just need to plug it in inside your *config.ru* file.